 When the organization moved into a new office space, my boss was concerned over heating costs and wanted the entire office to be set at a low temperature.
 For most of my life, I have been cold sensitive, finding it difficult to work when cold.
 Many staff, including myself, had space heaters under our desks to keep warm.
 As if dealing with the cooler temperature wasn’t enough, it was brought to our attention that building management considered the heaters as fire hazards.
 Needless to say, the heaters were on the endangered list.

 When the boss said something to me in the hall one day about having a heater under my desk, something in me switched on.
 It was time to focus on my own self-care above all!
 What did I do?
 I boldly spoke my truth.
 I said to him I could not work without heat.

 The boss did a kind of double-take at my (admittedly, a tad too forceful) plain speaking.
 I have no memory of how the event ended, but I went back to my office thinking that I had just gotten myself fired.

 In a short while, the boss called me back to his office.
 I’m sure you are thinking the same thing that I did right then.
 It was the end of that job.
 To my great surprise and astonishment, he told me he was impressed that I had stood up for myself!

 The end result of the entire event was that I had a much better working relationship with him afterwards.
 He was still a pretty demanding person, and we still had our little challenges working together.
-I, however, had gained understanding that I am good enough.
+I, however, had gained an understanding that I am good enough.
 That made all the difference for me, and I am grateful to this inspirational person who came in to my life so that I could see it.